imishu/cypress-with-typescript/README.md

 3. **Git** is installed and configured.
 Please see this [article](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git) in the github documentation.

-4. For IDE/Code Editor, I used **Visual Studio Code**.
+4. For IDE/Code Editor, I have used **Visual Studio Code**.
 Some installation guide can be found [here](https://code.visualstudio.com/docs/setup/setup-overview).

 ## Fork + Testing + Help